scicompuu/sesegpu/README.md

 # sesegpu
-Repository for SeSE course GPU programming for Machine Learning and Data Processing (version given in June 2020)
+Repository for SeSE course GPU programming for Machine Learning and Data Processing (version given in November 2021)

 This course is a primer in using accelerators, specifically GPUs.
 In most laptop CPUs these days, the integrated GPU is consuming more silicon space than the rest of the chip, and definitely more than the actual CPU cores (excluding caches).
 For deep learning-style computations, accelerators like GPUs beat CPU-based implementations hands down, allowing for faster iteration of possible model concepts.